Buzz Lightyear's Space Ranger Spin

-History
+Plot

 The backstory of the ride revolves around the attempts of Evil Emperor Zurg (voiced by Ken Mitchroney in Space Ranger Spin, Tesshō Genda in Astro Blasters at Tokyo Disneyland, Andrew Stanton at Astro Blasters in Disneyland and Hong Kong Disneyland and Laurent Gamelon in Astro Blasters in Disneyland Paris, and an unknown actor in Planet Rescue) to steal the batteries (known as "crystallic fusion cells") used to power the space vehicles of the "Little Green Men" (voiced by Jeff Pidgeon).
 Participants are "Star Command" raw recruits sent to defeat Zurg.
 The queue area is awash in the chartreuse, white, and bright blue hues of Buzz Lightyear himself (voiced by Pat Fraley, who does voice for all Buzz Lightyear attractions [minus the Shanghai and Japanese rides]).
 Since Buzz Lightyear is a toy, the attraction is cleverly scaled to give the illusion that one has just been reduced to the size of an action figure, featuring such detail as giant, exposed Philips screw heads and an explanation of the interactive phase of the ride that resembles a toy's instruction sheet, only on a gigantic scale.
 An Audio-Animatronic Buzz Lightyear figure and giant Etch-a-Sketch (Disneyland) and/or View-Master (Walt Disney World) provide explanation of the "mission" to destroy Zurg's secret weapon with your blasters.
 While his body is audio-animatronic, Buzz's face is actually a screen with a projection of computer animation, allowing better lipsync and more expressive features, making him look like a more realistic representation of the character from the films.

 Technical aspects

 "Astro Blasters" and "Space Ranger Spin" are equal parts shooting gallery and dark ride.
 Visitors board an Omnimover space vehicle featuring two laser pistols and a joystick.
 The pistols are used to shoot laser beams at targets of varying point values.
 Targets that are hit while lit up will produce much higher scores.
 A digital readout on the dashboard shows the player's score.
 The joystick allows full 360-degree rotation of the vehicle to assist in aiming.
-During the ride, if the ride slows down or completely stops (this is a result of either a handicapped guest or a ride breakdown), this allows for "bonus points" as the pistols and targets do not turn off.
+During the ride, if the ride slows down or completely stops (this is a result of either a disabled guest or a ride breakdown), this allows for "bonus points" as the pistols and targets do not turn off.
 There are 4 different shaped targets which are worth different numbers of points: round (100 points), square (1,000 points), diamond (5,000 points), and triangle (10,000 points).

 At the conclusion of the ride, the digital score flashes L1-L7 displaying the ranking or level achieved for the below scores: